Getting Started Guide

 The 'Policies' tab allows you to view all your replication policies:

-For each policy, you have access to the following information:
+You have access to the following information for each policy:

 - Its name